-The “gold standard” test is to take bacterial cultures of small intestine fluid.
+The “gold standard” test is

 - Lactulose hydrogen breath test – The most common test is the lactulose hydrogen breath test because it is less invasive.
 Lactulose is a non-absorbable sugar that’s fermented if there are intestinal bacteria, resulting in hydrogen production.
 If there is bacterial overgrowth, fasting hydrogen levels will be high.
 In addition, after ingesting glucose, there will be a significant rise in hydrogen.

 - Other tests are the schilling test (for b12 deficiency).
 A small bowel follow through may be done to look for structural problems.